5 Ways to Make Computer Science More Accessible to All Students

 Don’t make introductory classes contingent on hard-to-master prerequisites, say Archer and Hoyt.
 Students in their district were originally required to take algebra I before they could enroll in the introduction to computer science class their freshman year, which meant they had to take algebra in middle school.
 That was locking a lot of students out.

-“Just because they don’t have algebra 1 doesn’t mean they should lose out on coding,” said Hoyt, who said algebra I concepts can be incorporated into introductory computer science instruction.
+“Just because they don’t have algebra I doesn’t mean they should lose out on coding,” said Hoyt, who said algebra I concepts can be incorporated into introductory computer science instruction.

 They also found that how they named the course mattered.
 Archer and Hoyt changed the name from fundamentals in coding to introduction to coding because they worried parents would see the word “fundamentals” and mistake it for special education and not want their children to enroll.